 - Use proper spelling and grammar.

-- Give credit and site content where necessary.
+- Give credit and cite content where necessary.

 - Disclose any conflicts of interest.